AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/apache.md

 ## Solving 403 (Forbidden) errors

-If you encounter 403 Forbidden errors when trying to access the site, you can update your Apache configuration or your virtual host configuration to enable visitors to the site as discussed in one of the following sections:
+If you encounter 403 Forbidden errors when trying to access the site, you can update your Apache configuration or your virtual host configuration to enable visitors to the site:

 ### Solving 403 Forbidden errors for Apache 2.4